Wednesday's Twins-Milwaukee game recap

 IMPACT PLAYER

-The center fielder went 3-for-5 with a pair of solo home runs.
+The center fielder was 2-for-4 with a home run and four RBI.

 BY THE NUMBERS